Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Rapid Literature Review

-This results particularly aligns with a literature review of the broader community \ac{XAI} in \ac{ML} \cite{10.1145/3583558} where there is no consensus in metrics for explanations beyond anecdotal evidence using example of explanations.
-Consequently, much like \ac{XAI} in \ac{ML}, the \ac{RS} community has yet to agree on explanation metrics for each explanation type.
+These results align particularly with a literature review of the broader \ac{XAI} community in \ac{ML} \cite{10.1145/3583558}, where there is no consensus on metrics for explanations beyond anecdotal evidence, as illustrated by the example of explanations.
+Consequently, similar to the \ac{XAI} community in \ac{ML}, the \ac{RS} community has yet to agree on the explanation metrics for each explanation style.
 This problem also affects assessing state-of-the-art progress in the field, as explanations of the same type often use different metrics, making it difficult to demonstrate improvements over algorithms.\looseness=-1

-The largest group of explanation type algorithms in the literature are review-based.
-Like on other explanation types, the anecdotal evidence evaluation feature is in a significant number of papers.
-However, the majority of papers use \ac{BLEU} and\slash or \ac{ROUGE}, and a fair number use Precision\slash Recall.
-The main hypothesis to validate explanations under these four metrics is that users relate to explanations that are similar to their own or other users reviews.
-Nevertheless, recent evidence suggest that the correlation between \ac{BLEU} and \ac{ROUGE} metrics are weak in regard to user perception in the conversational \ac{RS} scenario \cite{10.1145/3627043.3659574}.
+Review-based explanations are the most common in the literature.
+Although anecdotal evidence is also largely used in this scenario, most studies evaluate their methods using \ac{BLEU} and\slash or \ac{ROUGE}, with a notable portion employing Precision and Recall.
+The main hypothesis for validating explanations under these four metrics is that users relate to explanations similar to their own or other user reviews.
+Nevertheless, recent evidence suggests that the correlation between the \ac{BLEU} and \ac{ROUGE} metrics is weak regarding user perception in the conversational \ac{RS} scenario \cite{10.1145/3627043.3659574}.
 Therefore, the validity of these explanations to user perception still needs further research.\looseness=-1

-Observations made from Figure \ref{fig:results_lit_review} (a) impact the analysis in Figure \ref{fig:results_lit_review} (b).
-Specifically, we can see that content, user-based, hybrid, and LLM explanation types, which are mostly associated with anecdotal evaluation, primarily use sample users to evaluate explanations.
-Analogously, for the review explanation type, which mostly use \ac{BLEU} and \ac{ROUGE} \ac{NLP} metrics, evaluations are conducted on all users within a dataset.\looseness=-1
+The observations in Figure \ref{fig:results_lit_review} (a) impact the analysis in Figure \ref{fig:results_lit_review} (b).
+Specifically, content, user-based, hybrid, and LLM explanation styles, which are mostly associated with anecdotal evaluations, primarily use sample users to evaluate explanations.
+Analogously, for the review explanation style, which mostly use \ac{BLEU} and \ac{ROUGE} \ac{NLP} metrics, evaluations are conducted on all users within a dataset.\looseness=-1